Apollon77/homebridge-plugin-wrapper/README.md

 ## What will NOT work?
 * Since homebridge 1.3.x it is possible to define child bridges for the devices.
 This idea basically makes no sense when using this library.
 This means that a configuration with child bridges will fork separate processes, but in fact the library can not access those data, so please do not configure it that way.
 * The homebridge UI/config plugins are not working.
+* Since homebridge 1.5.0 there might work plugins that run as ESM modules.
+Not sure if such modules will work with this library.

 ## What's changed on Homebridge/HAP-NodeJS?
 * Homebridge: version.js to return the version of the files "static" instead of a dynamic lookup